Alice and Martin: Plot

 A flashback recounts the period preceding Victor Sauvagnac’s death.
 His relationship with his sons was problematic: the aimless and withdrawn Martin failed to please him; Benjamin irritated him and a reunion about the prospects of the family's business ended up in a fist fight between François and Frédéric, the two eldest siblings.
 Martin celebrates his 20th birthday with Benjamin, who comes from Paris for the occasion.
 Their reunion is interrupted by a phone call from François who commits suicide hanging himself in the family's factory.
 When Martin decides to leave for Paris an argument erupts and Martin pushes his father downs the stairs killing him.
 Unable to deal with what he has just done, Martin runs away.

 After Martin reveals that he caused his father's death, unable to bear the guilt and pain any longer, he commits himself to a mental institution.
 Alice, following Martin’s wishes, travels to Cahors to talk to the Sauvagnac family.
 She befriends Martin's mother, but Lucie, Victor’s widow, is unsympathetic.
 Frédéric Sauvagnac, who is the town's major, is openly hostile.
 Benjamin comes to town in an effort to stop Alice interfering in his family affairs.
-However they two reconcile.
+However the two reconcile.
 Eventually Lucie decides to tell the authorities about Martin’s culpability in her husband’s death.
 Martin confesses his crime, surrenders to the authorities and goes to prison.
 Alice decides to have her baby.
 She appears playing her violin in a wedding.
 Martin is in prison but, in a letter to Alice, he seems to be finally at peace with himself.